AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Database failover for Postgres is now supported: when the database server crashes and restarts, Campaign now reconnects to it automatically.

+* The **Start Pending** view has been added to the Administration > Audit > Workflows Status node.
+This allows you to monitor all workflows on your instance that are waiting to be started by the **operationMgt** process.
+This view comes with the Marketing campaigns package.
+[Read more](../../workflow/using/monitoring-workflow-execution.md#filtering-workflows-status)

 **Other changes**

+* On linux, the nlserver service startup now uses a systemd unit instead of the /etc/init.d/nlserver6 script.
+The migration to the new startup scheme is performed automatically when you install the 20.1 package.
+The /etc/init.d/nlserver6 is still provided but for interacting with the nlserver service (start, restart, stop, etc.), we recommend that you use the systemctl command directly.

 * The most consuming custom tables have been moved from the **xtkNewId** sequence to dedicated sequences.
 [Read more](https://helpx.adobe.com/campaign/kb/sequence_auto_generation.html#Switchtoadedicatedsequence)

 * Improved query performance which could be affected by unnecessary database connections.

-* The **Start Pending** view has been added to the Administration > Audit > Workflows Status node.
-This allows you to monitor all workflows on your instance that are waiting to be started by the **operationMgt** process.
-This view comes with the Marketing campaigns package.
-[Read more](../../workflow/using/monitoring-workflow-execution.md#filtering-workflows-status)
+* Improved the performance of the database update wizard.

+* The database record management was enhanced.

+* The robustness of the connection pool has been improved, which may prevent unexpected connection failures from happening too often.

-* The email address validation rules in relation to soft bounces have been enhanced.
-[Read more](help/delivery/using/understanding-delivery-failures.md)
+* The email address validation rules to send an address to quarantine in case of a soft error have been enhanced.
+[Read more](../../delivery/using/understanding-quarantine-management.md#soft-error-management)

 * For Debian, Campaign now uses system PCRE libraries when they are available.

 * Campaign now allows the use of a more recent system ODBC library.

-* For Linux, the watchdog process is now started with a new native systemd unit: nlserver.service.
-The watchdog launches the required nlserver processes and supervises them.
-The PID file is no longer required, it is handled by systemd. systemd will supervise the watchdog and relaunch it if it crashes.
-When installing the 20.1 Linux package, the old service (/etc/init.d/nlserver6) is removed, if required, and the new one is created.
-No manual action is required.

-* The database record management was enhanced.

 * A timeout has been added to the LINE servlet when opening a connection to load a rich image.
 If the image is taking too much time to load, the servlet stops the connection to avoid a bottleneck.

-* Improved the performance of the database update wizard.

 **Patches**